 If the level of capital falls below the management ratio, alert and action levels exist in order to initiate actions before regulatory capital requirements are endangered.
 If the alert level is breached, contingency plans are drawn up and considered by the Board.
 If the action level is breached, the actions from the contingency plans shall be implemented to improve the capital position.
-Similarly if the level of capital increases above an upper barrier level contingency plans are drawn up and considered by the Board; such plans may include but are not limited to the payment of capital upstream to the Group via a dividend.
+Similarly, if the level of capital increases above an upper barrier level contingency plans are drawn up and considered by the Board to the payment of capital upstream to the Group via a dividend.

-The capital position of the Company is monitored on an ongoing basis by management and Board committees, as described in Section B.1.2.
+The capital position of the Company is monitored on an ongoing basis by management and Board Committees, as described in Section B.1.2.

-No material changes have been introduced in respect of AGL's Capital Management Policies or accompanying processes during 2019.
+No material changes have been introduced in respect of AGL's Capital Management Policy or accompanying processes during 2020.